WIC Farmers' Market Nutrition Program (FMNP)

 How may assistance be used?

-The FMNP is administered through a federal/State partnership in which the Food and Nutrition Service (FNS) awards cash grants to State agencies, including U.S. Territories and ITOs, to provide low-income women, infants and children with checks or coupons (coupons) that can be exchanged for eligible foods at farmers’ markets and roadside stands.
-As a prerequisite to receiving federal funds for the FMNP, each applying or participating State agency must submit a State Plan of Operations describing the manner in which the State agency intends to administer all aspects of the FMNP within its jurisdiction.
+The FMNP is administered through a federal/State agency partnership in which the Food and Nutrition Service (FNS) awards cash grants to State agencies, including U.S. Territories and ITOs, to provide low-income women, infants, and children with benefits (e.g., checks, coupons, or electronic benefits) that can be exchanged for eligible foods at farmers’ markets and roadside stands.
+As a prerequisite to receiving federal funds for the FMNP, each applying or participating State agency must submit a State Plan of Operations describing how the State agency intends to administer all aspects of the FMNP within its jurisdiction.
+The majority of grant funds must be used for food benefits.
+State agencies may use up to 17 percent of their grants for program administrative costs.

 What are the requirements after being awarded this opportunity?